zeshinsei/sync-companion/README.md

 ## Features

 * Allows for sidebar to be structured data.
-* Synchronizes sidebar text and widgets.
+* Synchronizes sidebar and widgets.
 Widget types supported:
   * Textarea
   * Community List
 * Any form of markdown used.